You are here

 External Personally Identifiable Information (PII) Data Requests

 CDE is often asked to provide data about individual students or school district employees.
 CDE is restricted by federal and state law from providing individual-level data except under very specific circumstances.
 All requests for individual-level data will be thoroughly reviewed for alignment with applicable laws and CDE’s PII Protection Policy.
 Please see the policy for the definition of PII.
 All requests for individual-level data need to begin with the submission of the PII Data Request Form.

 - The review processes for external research requests are as follows:

-- Student data: External research requests for individual-level student data will be reviewed according to the process explained in this PowerPoint.
+- Student data: External research requests for student PII will be reviewed according to the process explained in this PowerPoint.
 Per Colorado’s Student Data Transparency and Security Act (C.R.S.
 22-16-101 et.al), this process was approved by the State Board of Education on September 14, 2016.

-- Educator data: External research requests for individual-level educator data will be reviewed to determine:
+- Educator data: External research requests for educator PII will be reviewed to determine:

 To begin the PII data request process:

 - Review the Research Data Sharing Agreement Template (Doc).
 All requestors must be able to comply with our requirements.

 - Please submit the PII Data Request Form.

 Notes for PII Data Requests: